Live at the Fillmore East (Neil Young and Crazy Horse album): Overview

 In February and March 1970, Young and Crazy Horse went on tour to support Everybody Knows This Is Nowhere (1969).
 Live at the Fillmore East features performances from the tour.
 The tour was the last Neil Young and Crazy Horse tour to feature Whitten.

 Young played four shows at the Fillmore East on March 6 and 7, each show consisting of a solo acoustic set and an electric set with Crazy Horse.
 This release contains each song performed during the electric set, minus "Cinnamon Girl" (which was eventually released as a BD-Live download as part of The Archives Vol. 1 1963–1972 box set).
 It was released on CD and DVD.
 The DVD features pictures from the show, pictures of the original handwritten lyrics and reviews from the era, as well as improved sound (24bit/96 kHz PCM audio) over the CD release.

 The album is the first live release featuring Danny Whitten, who died in 1972.
 It also features Jack Nitzsche as an official member of the band, as indicated by Young in the band introductions; this four-man line-up of Crazy Horse backed Young for a short American tour in February and March 1970.
-A performance of Whitten's "Come On Baby Let's Go Downtown" from the same shows was previously released on Young's 1975 album Tonight's the Night, which explores Young's grief at the loss of friends to drugs.
+"Come On Baby Let's Go Downtown" was previously released on Young's 1975 album Tonight's the Night, which explores Young's grief at the loss of friends to drugs.
+In that release, the second line of each chorus was edited out, presumably to tighten up the arrangement; the present release is an unedited performance.
+When Young resurrected live performances of the song after this release, the lines edited out were restored.
 A studio version of this song appears on the album Crazy Horse.
 While the song is credited to Young and Whitten both on that album and on Tonight's the Night, here "Downtown" is credited to Whitten alone.
 (At the very end of the final track, "Cowgirl in the Sand", one can hear the studio version of James Taylor's "Sweet Baby James" being played.)